 The SEOM shall employ, in its best practice, Long-Term Observation (LTO) and analyses that address all aspects of the Election Cycle as well as assess the broader political context that affects the character and quality of elections.
 Where the SEOM observation cannot physically examine every element of a given electoral process, they shall consider and take into account the significance of Pre-election and Post-election factors.
-Such considerations shall be informed, but not limited to, reports of Pre-election Goodwill Missions of the SEOM shall be committed to:
+Such considerations shall be informed, but not limited to, reports of Pre-election Goodwill Missions of the SEAC as well as the related reports on the political environment.
+To this end, the SEOM shall be committed to: